rhdtownsend/gyre/docs/source/user-guide/numerical-methods/from-string-to-gyre.rst

 :program:`gyre` offers more-sophisticated approaches with higher orders of accuracy.
 These include the Magnus schemes described in :ads_citet:`townsend:2013`, and implicit Runge-Kutta schemes mentioned in :ads_citet:`townsend:2018`.
-The choice of scheme is set by the :nml_n:`diff_scheme` parameter of the :nml_g:`num` namelist group.
 The discretization leads to difference equations of the form

 .. math::